mariamkg00/eds-223-landcover-decision-tree/README.md

 ## Purpose
 The purpose behind this project is to test whether or not LiDAR is a worthy tool of geospatial analysis, especially in terms of the classification of land cover.
 LiDAR (Light Detection and Ranging)" is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances to the Earth”(americangeosciences.org).
 Reclassifying an image to help predict land cover type is a very useful tool to help record whether or not it changes over time.

+In order to access the data, please unzip this [folder] (https://drive.google.com/drive/folders/1ON8FbDqcTjg2PKHmNGgyN7odTqpOnXla?usp=sharing).
 ## File structure
 ```
 ├───data